sa-mw-dach/opendj/docs/10requirements/100requirements.md

 As EventOwner I would like to see a list of all tracks with their like/dislike/skipRequests/ActualySkipped counts so I can promote the most liked/disliked/hated track of the evening.
 <a name="STRY-30-420">\(STRY-30-420\)</a>

+As EventOwner, I would like to see a statics of my the fun factor of my event over the time, based on feedback of the users during the event.
+<a name="STRY-30-430">\(STRY-30-430\)</a>

 # NonFunctionalRequirements